TERMINOLOGY FOR MOTORBIKE PARTS AND REPAIRS

 C

-Carb (Chế hòa khí or bình xăng con) Short for the carburetor, the part that mixed fuel and air on older motorcycles.
+Carb (Chế hòa khí / Bình xăng con) is short for carburetor, the component that mixes fuel and air in older motorcycles before the mixture enters the engine.

-Center stand (Chân chống đứng) The mechanical stand that holds the motorcycle vertically upright.
+Center stand (Chân chống đứng) is the stand that supports the motorcycle in an upright, vertical position when parked.

-Choke (Le gió) A device to assist in starting a cold engine by making the fuel/air mixture “richer” in fuel.
+Choke (Le gió) is a device used to help start a cold engine by temporarily enriching the air-fuel mixture with more fuel.

-Crankshaft (Biên) The main shaft of an engine to which the piston connecting rods attach.
+Crankshaft (Trục khuỷu / Biên) is the main rotating shaft of the engine to which the piston connecting rods are attached, converting linear piston motion into rotational motion.

 D